Why does blood pressure increase during exercise?

 What else affects blood pressure?

 Blood pressure can be affected by factors other than exercise, including age, weight, stress levels, sleep quality, salt intake, and medications.
-In addition, high blood pressure can damage the heart or brain if it is not treated correctly.
+High blood pressure can damage the heart or brain if it is not treated correctly.

-If you have questions about your blood pressure, please ask your doctor for a complete physical examination, including checking their blood pressure.
+If you have questions about your blood pressure, please ask your doctor for a complete physical examination, including checking it.

 In conclusion, exercising increases blood pressure because of higher heart rates and cardiac output.
 High-intensity activities may be dangerous for individuals with hypertension.
 It is essential to check with a doctor before starting a new exercise regimen and monitor your blood pressure throughout the physical activity to ensure it stays within a safe range.

-Many people use a device to measure their pulse as exercise can raise the rate by 10-30 beats per minute (bpm).
+Many people use a device to measure their pulse, and exercise can raise the rate by 10-30 beats per minute (bpm).
 Since that can be dangerous for heart problems, this device provides a more accurate way to monitor the pulse rate throughout physical activity.

 In addition to monitoring your pulse, it is essential to maintain a healthy diet and lifestyle and periodically check blood pressure levels.
 This will help prevent secondary health problems from high blood pressure.